laitco/tailscale-healthcheck/README.md

 ## Release Notes

 ### 1.1.1
-- Fixed OAuth token renewal timer to ensure proper scheduling and retry logic.
+- Added logic to immediately refresh the OAuth token upon receiving a 401 Unauthorized error during API requests.
+- Introduced a helper function to handle authenticated requests with automatic token refresh.
-- Improved error handling for token renewal failures, including handling 401 Unauthorized errors.
+- Improved error handling and retry logic for token renewal failures.
-- Enhanced logging for better debugging and monitoring of token renewal.
+- Enhanced logging for better debugging and monitoring of token usage and renewal.

 ### 1.1
 - Added support for Tailscale OAuth Client authentication.